What To Wear and Bring On Board While Stand Up Paddle Boarding

 Hats and Hoods for Cold Water Paddling

 In cold conditions, a winter hat or neoprene hood is essential to reduce heat loss.
 The head can be extremely sensitive, especially to cold water immersion.

 What Else To Bring On Board?

 Once you’ve decided what to wear on your paddling outing, you can turn your attention to what you should bring with you on your SUP for both safety and convenience.

 As mentioned above, a personal flotation device is a necessity for safety in most paddling situations.
 The lone exception is ocean surfing, where PFD’s are not usually worn in the “surf zone” close to shore.
 Part of the thinking behind this exception is that generally, the ocean wants to bring you toward the shore and surfers knowingly assume any risk to participate.
 Surfing involves a lot of falling, so you want to minimize anything that can get caught on the board or any part of yourself.
-Outside of the surf zone when you are exploring the coastline, you’ll be expected to have a personal flotation device and should be wearing one.
+Outside of the surf zone when you are exploring the coastline, you’ll be expected to have a personal flotation device and should be wearing the correct PFD appropriate to the paddling conditions and type of water.

 You should always use a SUP leash to keep your board from getting away from you.
 There are various types of leashes adapted to different paddling situations, such as coiled leashes for flatwater paddling, straight leashes for surfing, and hybrid leashes that work across different paddling environments.
 When paddling on rivers with moving water, you should have a quick release leash that attaches at waist level and has an easily accessible mechanism to release the leash and avoid life threatening entrapment if the leash gets tangled around rocks or branches while the current is pulling.